Advertising and ad networks

 The Kaltura Player supports all VAST compliant ad servers and the following ad plugins:

-Ad Terminology
+Ad terminology

 Ad tracking – the ability to define which/if ads play based on specific metadata.